showyourwork/showyourwork/docs/config.rst

 **Type:** ``str`` or ``int``

-**Description:** The concept id of the Zenodo deposit used to cache intermediate steps in the workflow for a particular branch.
-This value is populated by ``showyourwork setup`` and/or ``showyourwork zenodo --create`` and should not generally be edited by the user.
+**Description:** The concept DOI of the Zenodo or Zenodo Sandbox deposit used to cache intermediate steps in the workflow for a particular branch.
+This value is populated by ``showyourwork setup`` and/or ``showyourwork cache create`` and should not generally be edited by the user.
 See :doc:`zenodo` for details.

 **Required:** no